yemisprojects/s3_website_module_demo/README.md

 | <a name="output_bucket_website_endpoint"></a> [bucket\_website\_endpoint](#output\_bucket\_website\_endpoint) | The website endpoint of the domain |
 | <a name="output_bucket_website_domain"></a> [bucket\_website\_domain](#output\_bucket\_website\_domain) | Domain of the website endpoint |

+## Authors

+Module is maintained by Yemi Odunade and XYZ contributors

+## License

+Apache 2 Licensed.
+See LICENSE for full details.